 Salt and pepper to taste

-Juice of 1 lime, or to taste—or 2-3 tablespoons sour grapes (ghooreh)
+Juice of 1 lime, or to taste—or 2 tablespoons verjuice or 1 teaspoon gard-e ghooreh (unripe grapes) (ground sour grape)

 Method:

-- Place the salted eggplants in a large container filled with water; put a heavy bowl or a heavy lid on top of the eggplants to hold them down for ten minutes, this will get rid of the bitterness.
-Remove eggplants
+- Place the salted eggplant in a large container filled with water, place a heavy bowl or a heavy lid on top of the eggplant to hold them down for ten minutes, this will get rid of the bitterness.
+Remove eggplant, pat them dry make sure eggplants are dry before frying.

-- Fry the eggplants in 1/2 cup of hot oil until brown on both sides.
-Remove from oil and place on a thick paper towel to take out the excess oil.
+- Heat 1/2 cup of oil in a large skillet over medium-high heat, fry eggplant slices in until brown on both sides.
+Remove from oil and place on a paper towel to remove excess oil.

-- In a large saucepan, heat the oil, add chopped onions, saute until translucent then add the garlic, stir well.
-Put in turmeric, meat, salt and pepper and cinnamon.
+- In a large saucepan, heat 3 tablespoons oil over medium-high heat, add chopped onions, saute until translucent, add minced garlic, stir and cook for about two minutes.
+Add turmeric powder, lamb cubes, salt, pepper.
 Mix thoroughly.
 Cook until meat is brown on all sides.

-- Add chopped tomatoes, tomato sauce and three cups of water to cover all the ingredients.
-Bring to a boil, lower the heat, cover and cook for an hour on medium heat.
+- Add chopped tomatoes, tomato sauce and water to cover all the ingredients by an inch.
+Bring back to a boil, lower the heat, cover and cook for 40 minutes on medium heat.

-- Add the fried eggplant to the mixture, adjust the seasoning and add more water if needed.
+- Add yellow split peas, fried eggplant and dried lime.
+Add a little more water if needed.

-- Cook for another 30 minutes or until meat is tender.
+- Cover and cook for another 20 minutes or until meat is tender.

 Enjoy!